nexmo-se/vcr-react-express-voice-outbound/frontend/README.md

 To run Locally (vcr debug):

-1. Run the Backend: In another terminal, `cd backend` and `vcr debug -y`
+1. Run the Backend: In another terminal, `cd backend` and `vcr debug -y -f vcr-backend.yml`
 2. Run the Frontend: In terminal, `cd frontend` and `npm start`

 To deploy (vcr deploy):